-The American Division is accredited by the Middle States Association Commissions on Elementary and Secondary Schools (MSA) and the Council of International Schools (CIS)
+The American Division is accredited by the Middle States Association Commissions on Elementary and Secondary Schools (MSA-CESS) and is a member of the Council of International Schools (CIS).

-The British Division is accredited by Cambridge Assessment International Education, Oxford International AQA Examinations, Pearson Edexcel, the Middle States Association Commissions on Elementary and Secondary Schools (MSA) and the Council of International Schools (CIS)
+The British Division is accredited by Cambridge Assessment International Education, Oxford International AQA Examinations, Pearson Edexcel and is a member of the Council of International Schools (CIS).
+We also take pride in being awarded the Cambridge Beacon Award 3 times.